LM-15/falltest/README.md

     * instance status updated date (not in LDP at this time)
     * country of publication (soure record)
     * geographic area code (source record)
-    * language (lanuage from source record more standardizable?)
+    * language (language from source record more standardizable?)
     * if open access item (source record?)
     * withdrawn in timeframe (instance supresssed with status update date in timeframe??)
     * transferred within the institution in a time period